 Money could be made back in the 1970s and 1980s, even though most coon hunters did not hunt for the money but for the fun and pure excitement of it many were out all night and didn’t get one pelt, yet would return the following night for an encore of the fun.
 Pure dedication.

 More than any other sport, coon hunting is done at night and can use any dogs that are good at treeing squirrels.
-Also, this is good as a first time hunting for young hunters to begin their long path of hunting “big game”.
-Real wood skills and hunting techniques, and an experience hunting dog can make a good beginning hunter of any 12-year old.
+Also, this is good as a first time hunting for young hunters to begin their long path of hunting “big game.”
+Real wood skills and techniques, and an experienced dog can make a good beginning hunter of any 12-year old.
 After that, it is just more years and more dogs for an enjoying life of hunting coon meat for dinner.

-The hunting techniques learned as a coon hunter can be used for hunting other animals, such as turkey, pheasant, deer, or wild hog hunting with dogs.
+The techniques learned as a coon hunter can be used for pursuing other animals, such as turkey, pheasant, deer, or wild hog hunting with dogs.
 Coon hunting dogs are just as versatile for hunting other animals, depending on their ability to smell and stamina to run for a long time.
 They need to be able to scent the coon in the woods while barking at the tree to alert other dogs and the hunters of the find.
-Hunters say that the best coon dogs are the Black & Tan Coonhound, but almost any good dog will work such as the fiests or the cur as long as they are trained right and have the ability to do their job.
+Hunters say that the best coondogs are the Black & Tan Coonhound, but almost any good dog will work such as the fiests or the cur as long as they are trained right and can do their job.